 Andrew Knott guest stars as James O’Meara, who is a Paul McCartney character on the bass.
 James is an easy-going guy, but is also a bit of a control freak.
 I liked how there’s friendly rivalry between him and Mark when they seem to threaten to spilt the group up and Korky referees between them.

 David Dobson guest stars as Korky Goldsmith, who is a Ringo Starr character on the drums.
 He seems to like Nyssa, and who wouldn’t.
 He tries to pamper Nyssa when she’s with them in Hamburg.
 I like how Korky takes a shine to Nyssa.
-She calmly reveals that he’s an alien and he seems to take it well.
+She calmly reveals to him that he’s an alien as he does take it well.

 The villain is Ryan Sampson (from ‘The Sontaran Stratagem’/’The Poison Sky’) as Lenny Kruger.
 Lenny is an American-like character with some serious anger issues.
 He’s mysterious and has his own agenda.
-He controls the Common Men’s lives, as his motives for replacing the Beatles get revealed.
+He controls the Common Men’s lives.
+His motivations for replacing the Beatles get revealed.

 The CD extras are as follows.
 At the end of Disc 1, there’s a suite of incidental music to enjoy that’s sounds very sixties.
 There are three songs sung by the Common Men with lyrics by Barnaby Edwards.
-The songs include ‘Who Is That Man’; ‘Just Count To Three’ and ‘Oh Won’t You Please Love Me?’.
+These three songs are ‘Who Is That Man’; ‘Just Count To Three’ and ‘Oh Won’t You Please Love Me?’

-At the end of Disc 2, there’s a trailer for the next 1963 story called ‘1963: The Space Race’ with Colin Baker and Nicola Bryant.
-And there are also behind-the-scenes cast and crew interviews with Peter Davison; Sarah Sutton; Mitch Benn; Andrew Knott; David Dobson; Ryan Sampson; etc.
+At the end of Disc 2, there’s a trailer for the next ‘Doctor Who’ story called ‘1963: The Space Race’ with Colin Baker and Nicola Bryant.
+There are also some behind-the-scenes cast and crew interviews with Peter Davison; Sarah Sutton; Mitch Benn; Andrew Knott; David Dobson; Ryan Sampson; etc.

 If you subscribe to Big Finish for ‘1963: Fanfare For The Common Men’ via a 6 or 12 CD/Download subscription, you’ll get the following extras.
 There is a PDF script and extended extras of ‘1963: Fanfare For The Common Men’.
 There’s also a bonus Short Trip called ‘Methuselah’ with the Fifth Doctor, read by John Banks.

-‘1963: Fanfare For The Common Men’ is a terrific story.
-I enjoyed Sarah Sutton who is lovely as Nyssa and Peter Davison who is brilliant as the Doctor.
+‘1963: Fanfare For The Common Men’ is a terrific story!
+I enjoyed Sarah Sutton who’s lovely as Nyssa and Peter Davison who’s brilliant as the Doctor.
 I can’t tell you how much I love this story!
 I can’t believe how lucky I was to get this story before going to a convention and seeing Sarah Sutton there!
-Now I’ve got this story both signed by Peter and Sarah at conventions, I love this story even more!
+Now I’ve got this story both signed by Peter and Sarah at conventions, I love this story even more!!!